Potassium bromate: Preparation and structure

 Electrolysis of potassium bromide solutions will also give bromate.
 Both processes are analogous to those used in the production of chlorates.
+Because it can be obtained in high purity, potassium bromate is used as an analytical reagent ("primary standard").

-Potassium bromate is readily separated from the potassium bromide present in both methods owing to its much lower solubility; when a solution containing potassium bromate and bromide is cooled to 0°C, nearly all bromate will precipitate, while nearly all of the bromide will stay in solution.
+Potassium bromate can separated from the potassium bromide owing to its lower solubility.
+When a solution containing potassium bromate and bromide is cooled to 0 °C, nearly all bromate salt will precipitate, while nearly all of the bromide salt will stay in solution.

 As established by X-ray crystallography, the O-Br-O angles are 104.5°, consistent with its pyramidal shape of the anion.
 The Br-O distances are 1.66 Å.

+Reactions

+Potassium bromate has some uses as a reagent in organic synthesis.
+In the presence of acid, it serves as a source of Br^{+} and can thus be used to brominate otherwise recalcitrant aromatic substrates, such as nitrobenzene.
+When treated with acid in the presence of bromide salts, potassium bromate serves as a source of bromine: